wp-plugins/user-name-security/readme.txt

 == Description ==

-WordPress automaticaly uses User login to fill in the "User Display Name".
+WordPress automaticaly uses "User login" to fill in the "User Display Name".
 WordPress also allows everyone to use the same value for Nickanme, Display Name and Login.
 A hacker can easily use your "NickName" or "Display Name" to find your real login.
 The body_class function also shows to everyone your User ID and Login on author pages.

 Once activated, SX User Name Security will prevent WordPress from showing those informations

-**Features include**
+**Features**

 Body_class function :